aragalie/aragalie/README.md

 I very much prefer system architecture and backend development, but can handle the full stack if needed, including advanced DevOps such as CI/CD, cloud provider setup and configuration as well as complex networking.

-Based in Zurich 🇨🇭 and working fully remote only; I'm also open to collaborating only on a "per hour" basis, and not interested in full time or co-founder roles.
-Please take note of these aspects if you're reaching out with an opportunity.

-You can get in touch with me via email [at this address](mailto:alex.ragalie@gmail.com).
+Based in Zurich 🇨🇭 and working fully remote only, you can get in touch with me via email [at this address](mailto:alex.ragalie@gmail.com).

 ----
 Programming languages and frameworks I'm very comfortable working with: